 Why does an effective lab scale process technology require an experienced engineering specialist to successfully scale-up a pilot or production plant?
 Why can’t you take a process technology that works in a beaker and drop it into a 500 gallon tank?
 Why doesn’t a lab scale system have a linear formula to increase production?
 These are just a few challenges to pilot plant scale up.

 The physical characteristics of a system inadvertently affect the chemical reaction, creating different results at each iterative size.
 Using your bench scale data, an experienced plant scale engineer can use Aspen / HYSYS modeling to successfully scale-up your technology.
-EPIC can achieve this in less time and cost through our proprietary scale-up design process.
+EPIC can achieve this in less time and cost through our proprietary industrial process scaleup design.

 As a system increases in pilot plant scale, many properties related to the system size change, such as the proportion of surface area to mass, which cause other things, such as laminar and turbulent flow regimes, to change, especially for non-Newtonian fluids.